London boroughs: Creation

 The Royal Commission on Local Government in Greater London was established in 1957 and the report was published on 19 October 1960.
 It proposed 52 "Greater London Boroughs" with a population range of 100,000 to 250,000.
 This was made up of a mixture of whole existing units, mergers of two or three areas, and two boroughs formed as the result of a split.
 In December 1961 the government proposed that there would be 34 boroughs rather than 52, and detailed their boundaries.
 The proposed number was further reduced to 32 in 1962.

 On 1 April 1965, the 32 London boroughs and Greater London were created by the London Government Act 1963.
 Twelve boroughs in the former County of London area were designated Inner London boroughs and the 20 others were designated Outer London boroughs.
-Outer London borough councils were local education authorities, but Inner London borough councils were so designated primarily to continue the existence of an Inner London Education Authority, praised by official Opposition and government who further noted that unusually the former County of London's many small local authorities had no history of providing education.
+Outer London borough councils were local education authorities, but Inner London borough councils were not, with those powers held by the Inner London Education Authority (ILEA).
 The City of London continued to be administered by the City of London Corporation, and the Inner and Middle Temples continued to govern their own areas.
 (Note: Local government legislation makes special provision for the City of London Corporation, Inner Temple and Middle Temple to perform the functions of London borough councils in their areas.)

-Elections were held on 7 May 1964, with the new councils acting as shadow authorities before coming into their powers the following year.
+The first elections were held on 7 May 1964, with the new councils acting as shadow authorities before coming into their powers the following year.
+The new London boroughs were incorporated using the provisions of the Municipal Corporations Act 1882.

 Former authorities

-The boroughs were created as follows.
-Some relatively minor changes have been made to the boundaries of boroughs since 1965, and two have changed their names.
+The 32 London boroughs were created as follows.
+(Note: Some relatively minor changes have been made to the boundaries of boroughs since 1965, and two have changed their names.)